Join a walk and talk at Gibside

 Gibside’s history is full of fascinating figures, dramatic stories, wonderful achievements and even scandal.

 With such a turblulent history, full of twists and turns, there's a lot to say about this 18th century estate.
-So we're grateful to the knowledgeable and friendly volunteer guides on hand to host regular tours of Gibside.
+So we're grateful to the knowledgeable and friendly volunteer guides on hand to host regular history walks and talks at Gibside.

-Once inside the grounds, the tours are free and four-legged friends are welcome too.
+Access into the grounds is free for National Trust members, otherwise normal admission chagres apply.
+Once inside the grounds, the talks and walks are free and four-legged friends are welcome too.
 Please wear sensible walking shoes as there may be some uneven terrain.

 Gibside Story – The first recorded mention of Gibside was in the 1200s.
 Since then it has changed a lot.
 Hear of Gibside’s birth, rise, demise and protection when the National Trust took over.